Everyone Knows that Everyone Knows: Gossip Protocols for Super Experts: Introduction

 For example, consider again the sequence $ab;ac;ad$ after which agents $a$ and $d$ are experts.
 Agent $a$ may no longer be involved in any subsequent call according to $\CMO$.
 It is therefore impossible for her to get to know that everyone is an expert.
 So, common knowledge of a protocol comes with additional constraints.
 It may also come with additional advantages: in this case we can sometimes achieve common knowledge of termination under synchronous conditions, i.e., if all agents know how many calls have been made, even if they were not involved themselves in all those calls.
 We will report some such cases, in particular for $\CMO$: for example, after an extension of $ab;ac;ad$ with three more calls, all agents including $a$ are super experts.
 Unfortunately, if we also allow missed calls this may no longer be the case, namely when an agent who already is a super expert \emph{must} call another agent in order for all agents to become super experts.
 Such an extra complication can be overcome if agents have a notion of time, and if we allow a so-called \Skip\ action that merely stands for a tick of the clock.
 We will carefully distinguish all such modelling aspects.

-To find out what agents know, we need to consider all call sequences they consider possible.
+\paragraph*{GoMoChe} To find out what agents know, we need to consider all call sequences they consider possible.
 Such reasoning about call sequences is a non-trivial exercise.
-To automatically find and verify such protocol executions we used the model checker GoMoChe for gossip protocols available at \url{https://github.com/m4lvin/GoMoChe}.
-Assuming synchrony, this means reasoning about finite sets of call sequences, which is sufficient to verify knowledge.
-Assuming asynchrony, this means reasoning about infinite sets of call sequences of arbitrary finite length, which cannot be done with a model checker.
+To automatically find and verify such protocol executions we used GoMoChe, the model checker for gossip protocols available at \url{https://github.com/m4lvin/GoMoChe}.
+Assuming synchrony, we only need to reason about finite sets of call sequences to verify knowledge.
+But assuming asynchrony we need to reason about infinite sets of call sequences of arbitrary finite length, which cannot be done with a model checker.
 However, it is often sufficient to verify ignorance, i.e., lack of knowledge, namely by producing two `witness' call sequences with opposite properties.
-Such witnesses can already be found for call sequences of `small' length, by reasoning about finite sets of call sequences, namely of a certain maximal length.
-We also used the model checker GoMoChe for that, to great effect.\footnote{It should be possible in principle to have an asynchronous model checker of knowledge as well, namely using the notion of redundant call as in \cite{logicofgossiping:2020}, that bounds the maximal length of a call sequence without redundant (non-informative) calls, and that therefore also makes the sets of indistinguishable call sequences (and the length of individual sequences) finite again.}
+Such witnesses can already be found for call sequences of `small' length, by reasoning about finite sets of call sequences of a certain maximal length.
+We also used the model checker GoMoChe for that.

+It should be possible in principle to have a model checker for knowledge in the asynchronous setting as well, namely using the notion of redundant call as in~\cite{AptW18,logicofgossiping:2020}, that bounds the maximal length of a call sequence without redundant (non-informative) calls, and that therefore also makes the sets of indistinguishable call sequences (and the length of individual sequences) finite again.